satori-com/satori-rtm-sdk-go/README.md

 ## Tests and Coverage Report

-Tests require an active RTM to be available.
-The tests require `credentials.json` to be populated with the RTM properties.
+Tests require a valid RTM endpoint; RTM credentials should be populated in `credentials.json`.

 The `credentials.json` file must include the following key-value pairs:
 ```json